Niedermayrite

 Niedermayrite is a rare hydrated copper cadmium sulfate hydroxide mineral with formula: Cu4Cd(SO4)2(OH)6·4H2O.
 It crystallizes in the monoclinic system and occurs as encrustations and well formed vitreous blue-green prismatic crystals.
 It has a specific gravity of 3.36.

-Niedermayrite was named for Gerhard Niedermayr (born 1941), an Austrian mineralogist.
+Niedermayrite was named for Gerhard Niedermayr (born 1941), an Austrian mineralogist affiliated with the Naturhistorisches Museum in Vienna, Austria.
 It was first described in 1998 from a mine in the Lavrion District, Attica, Greece.
 It is also reported from the Ophir District, Tooele County, Utah.
 The environment is in brecciated marble.
 The cadmium dominant analogue of campigliaite.